Shifting AI Efficiency From Model-Centric to Data-Centric Compression: How Data-centric Compression Drives Efficient and Effective Models

-Existing token compression methods fundamentally operate through a two-stage process: first, identifying tokens eligible for compression within the existing token sequence $\mathbf{X} = [\mathbf{x}_1, \mathbf{x}_2, \dots, \mathbf{x}_T]$ using carefully designed \textbf{\emph{compression criteria}} through a scoring function $\mathcal{E}: \mathbf{X} \to \{s_t\}_{t=1}^T$, and then determining the precise handling of these tokens through specific \textbf{\emph{compression strategies}} $\mathcal{P}: (\mathbf{X}, \{s_t\}_{t=1}^T) \to \mathbf{X}'$ that transform the original sequence into a compressed one where $|\mathbf{X}'| < |\mathbf{X}|$.
-Given that existing research primarily revolves around these two key components, we next systematically analyze their designs and review representative approaches across various scenarios.
+Existing data-centric compression methods (\emph{i.e.}, token compression and dataset compression) fundamentally operate through a two-stage process (see Figure~\ref{fig:token_compression_paradigm}): first, identifying tokens eligible for compression within the existing token sequence $\mathbf{X} = [\mathbf{x}_1, \mathbf{x}_2, \dots, \mathbf{x}_T]$ using carefully designed \textbf{\emph{compression criteria}} through a scoring function $\mathcal{E}: \mathbf{X} \to \{s_t\}_{t=1}^T$, and then determining the precise handling of these tokens through specific \textbf{\emph{compression strategies}} $\mathcal{P}: (\mathbf{X}, \{s_t\}_{t=1}^T) \to \mathbf{X}'$ that transform the original sequence into a compressed one where $|\mathbf{X}'| < |\mathbf{X}|$.
+Given that existing research primarily revolves around these two key components, we next systematically analyze their designs and review representative approaches.

 \paragraph{Compression Criteria ($\mathcal{E}$)} To determine which tokens should be compressed in sequence $\mathbf{X} = [\mathbf{x}_1, \mathbf{x}_2, \dots, \mathbf{x}_T]$, compression criteria employ scoring functions $\mathcal{E}$ to evaluate each token's importance or redundancy.
 Based on whether additional parameters are introduced into original models, these criteria can be categorized into two main approaches: